Kevan Gosper: Honours

 Gosper was appointed an Officer of the Order of Australia (AO) in the 1986 Australia Day Honours for service to sport and sports administration, and was inducted into the Sport Australia Hall of Fame in 1989.
-He received an Australian Sports Medal in 2000 for services to athletics and the Olympic movement, and has been similarly honoured by France, The Netherlands, Spain, Monaco and Senegal and Solomon Islands.
+He received an Australian Sports Medal in 2000 for services to athletics and the Olympic movement, and was similarly honoured by France, the Netherlands, Spain, Monaco and Senegal and Solomon Islands.